Proof of Work

 Proof of work at scale requires vast amounts of energy, which only increases as more miners join the network.

 The two most popular consensus mechanisms are proof of work and proof of stake.
-While Bitcoin uses proof of work, Ethereum and hundreds of altcoins use proof of stake.
+While Bitcoin uses proof of work, Ethereum and the rest of altcoins use proof of stake.
+Proof of work is a superior mining mechanism in comparison with proof of stake.

 PoW requires nodes on a network to provide evidence that they have expended computational power (i.e., work) to achieve consensus in a decentralized manner and to prevent bad actors from overtaking the network.
 Proof of stake requires collateral in the form of staked cryptocurrency to become a trusted participant.